asher-lab/Hangman-Game-in-C/README.md

 otherwise - HangMan.

 The code has been implented using the following:
-- C programming language
+* C programming language
-- Linked Lists
+* Linked Lists
-- Function:
+* Function:
   - time
   - rand

+** If you have a suggestion for the app, please create a pull request and let's implement it in the code to make it better! **